 Dependency Injection Frameworks

-Dependency injection frameworks are special libraries that assist you in implementing dependency injection in your projects.
+Dependency injection frameworks are special libraries that assist you in implementing Dependency Injection in your projects.
 These frameworks utilize Convention over Configuration paradigm.
-This basically means that they expose a predefined set of conventions which, when you follow them, spare you quite a bit of manual effort (i.e. less coding).
+This means that they support a predefined set of conventions, which, when you follow them, spare you quite a bit of coding.
+In other words: dependency injection frameworks are shortcuts to Dependency Injection.

-To put it simply, when you adopt a DI framework, your DI implementation basically builds on top of framework’s “template” and you get access to various quality-of-life improvements that it provides.
-Different frameworks offer different templates and different utilities, and also involve different architectural and operational trade-offs.
-These are the aspects that you need to understand when choosing a DI framework for your own projects.
+When you adopt a specific dependency injection framework, you basically build your application according to that framework’s “template”, and can leverage various shortcuts that it provides.
+Different frameworks offer different templates and different utilities.
+These are the aspects that you need to understand when choosing a dependency injection framework for your project.

 So, let’s discuss the most popular dependency injection frameworks for Android.